SquadraCorse/node-app/README.md

-# Sample app using Node and REST resources
+# Sample app
 Introduction for showing our json setup in the cloud.
+Application uses NodeJS and REST resources.
+Some static content will be redirected to their source, when our cookieless domain arrives we will use that one for all our static content.
+This is a demonstration how we can use Node and continuous delivery.

 ## Setup
 - build frontend using package on development version